SeriousStoat/terminal_chat/README.md

 # Terminal Chat
-A chat server &amp; client that can run from the terminal
+A chat server &amp; client that can run from the terminal.

+Made with Python.

+**Status:** Early Development